abrasive/shairport/README.md

 From a user's point of view, the effect of using this setting is to move the minimum usable volume all the way down to the bottom of the user's volume control, rather than have the minimum usable volume concentrated very close to the maximum volume.

-Another setting to consider is the `general` `drift_tolerance_in_seconds` setting: you should set it to a larger tolerance, say 10 milliseconds – `drift_tolerance_in_seconds=0.010;` – to reduce the amount of overcorrection that seems to occur when using the Raspberry Pi's built-in DAC.
+If you have not updated the Pi's firmware as discussed above, then another setting to consider is the `general` `drift_tolerance_in_seconds` setting: you should set it to a larger tolerance, say 10 milliseconds – `drift_tolerance_in_seconds=0.010;` – to reduce the amount of overcorrection that seems to occur when using the Raspberry Pi's built-in DAC.

 *Command Line Arguments*